gardener/gardener/docs/concepts/gardenlet.md

       name: my-seed-secret
       namespace: garden
 ```
+(see [this yaml file](../../example/20-componentconfig-gardenlet.yaml) for a more complete example)

 When using `make start-gardenlet`, the corresponding script will automatically
 fetch the seed cluster's `kubeconfig` based on the `seedConfig.spec.secretRef`
 and set the environment accordingly.

 On startup, gardenlet registers a `Seed` resource using the given template
-in `seedConfig` if it's not present already.
+in the `seedConfig` if it's not present already.

 ## Component Configuration